dhruvvv-sh/Lattice/simulationoutputs.md

 # Lattice Storage Simulation Outputs

-This file records the current storage simulation results for the Reed-Solomon shard prototype.
+This file records the current storage verification results for the Reed-Solomon layer and the API-integrated sharded storage path.

 ---